-This year, the launch will be marked by the three-part-performance Portrait Wayne McGregor, followed by three Cranko classics The Taming of the Shrew, Romeo and Juliet, und Onegin.
-Other performances include Alice's Adventures in Wonderland, Spartacus and A Midsummer Night's Dream.
-Completing the Ballet Festival Week 2018 programme is Anna Karenina, which celebrates its premiere in November 2017, as well as the Heinz-Bosl-Stiftung's spring matinee.
+This year, the launch will be marked by the three-part-performance Jewels, followed by John Neumeiers The Lady of the Camellias and two Cranko classics The Taming of the Shrew und Onegin.
+Other performances are the premiers of the 2016/17 season Spartacus, Alice's Adventures in Wonderland and the new productions of the 2017/18 season Portrait Wayne McGregor, Anna Karenina.
+Completing the Ballet Festival Week 2019 programme is the annual Heinz-Bosl-Stiftung's spring matinee.

-More from the Ballet Festival Week 2018
+More from the Ballet Festival Week 2019

 Partners of the Bayerisches Staatsballett